Prince of Wales' College, Moratuwa: S. C. H. De Silva (principal 1959–1973)

 S. C. H. De Silva (B.A., Dip. in School Admst) served the school for 14 years and there was a notable progression in the development of the school.
 Scouting was introduced and the Buddha shrine was constructed in 1967, ceremonially opened by Governor William Gopallawa.
 The Sinhala college anthem was written by B. Godahewa in 1967.
 Tissa Gunawardena joined the staff during this time.
 His works include the statues of the Buddha, the founding patron, and the largest Sandakadapahana in Sri Lanka.
 The Art Society and the Drama Club showed remarkable progress under his guidance.
 Gunawardena presented many stage plays, bringing out students' hidden talents.

 L. H. Gunapala (principal 1973–1977)

 L. H. Gunapala, who had served previously as a school inspector and as a district education inspector, was the principal during the school's centennial anniversary.
 The school was improved to a high standard and Hevisi and Western bands were formed during this time.

 M. E. C. Fernando (principal 1977–1988)

-M. E. C. Fernando, a former student and teacher succeeded Mr. Gunapala as principal.
-The H. R. Fernando Pavilion was gifted by former student Mr. H. R. Fernando.
+M. E. C. Fernando, a former student and teacher succeeded Gunapala as principal.
+The H. R. Fernando pavilion was gifted by former student, H. R. Fernando.
 The cricket score board, library buildings, science and commerce buildings were some of these new additions.
-The sculpture of Sir Charles Henry de Soysa (sculpted by Mr. Tissa Gunawardena) was unveiled during this time.
-The venue of the annual Big Match was changed and was arranged to be held at De Soysa Stadium.
+The sculpture of Sir Charles Henry de Soysa (sculpted by Tissa Gunawardena) was unveiled during this time.
+The venue of the annual big match was changed and was arranged to be held at De Soysa Stadium.